krypciak/cc-extra-dialogue/README.md

 ## Custom Expressions
 ![Extra expressions](docs/images/extra_expressions.png)

-This mod utilizes new custom expressions, provided by [Extra Expressions Pack](https://github.com/Paradragon/cc-extra-expressions-pack/).
+This mod utilizes a few custom expressions, provided by [Extra Expressions Pack](https://github.com/Paradragon/cc-extra-expressions-pack/).

 This pack is already integrated. **You don't have to download it manually.**

 # Other
 ## Other languages
-*CrossCode: Extra Dialogue* features only English translation.
+*CrossCode Extra Dialogue* features only English translation.
 We have no plans for implementing translations for other languages ourselves.

 If you want to contribute by implementing a translation to different language, we're open to pull requests.